Foreign relations of South Africa during apartheid: Cross-border raids

-South Africa had a policy to attack terrorist bases in neighbouring countries.
+Based on the explanation above, South Africa had a policy to attack terrorist bases in neighbouring countries.
 These attacks were mainly aimed at ANC, PAC and SWAPO guerrilla-bases and safe houses in retaliation for acts of terror – like bomb explosions, massacres and guerrilla actions (like sabotage) by ANC, PAC and Swapo guerrillas in South Africa and Namibia.
+Attacks were also conducted as pre - emptive strikes based on confirmed, actionable intelligence.
 The country also aided organisations in surrounding countries who were actively combatting the spread of communism in Southern Africa.
 The results of these policies included: